 Feastday Highlights: The Queenship of Mary

-The Queenship of Mary on August 22nd is a title of Mary that is more difficult to grasp in this more "democratic" era.
+The Memorial of the Queenship of Mary on August 22nd is a title of Mary that is more difficult to grasp in this more "democratic" era.
 Most queens around the world are ceremonial and symbolic and do not rule a county.
 Revisionist history presents most queens as corrupt or power-hungry.
 The Blessed Virgin Mary as Queen does not fit any of these descriptions.
 This is one of the more recent feast days of Mary, established by Pius XII in 1954 for the Universal Church on May 31st.
 The revision in 1969 of the General Roman Calendar moved it to the eighth or octave day of the solemnity of the Assumption to stress the connectedness of the Blessed Virgin Mary's Assumption and Queenship.

 Understanding Mary's Queenship